nvimpel/chipwhisperer/docs/source/Targets/CW303 XMEGA.md

 ### Connectors

-The following shows several of the connectors available on the CW301.
+The following shows several of the connectors available on the CW303.

-**20-Pin Connector**
+#### 20-Pin Connector

 J2 is a 20-pin connector, which uses the standard NewAE 20-pin connector pinout.
 See the ChipWhisperer-Lite documentation for details.

-**SMA Glitch**
+#### SMA Glitch

 The SMA glitch connector allows VCC glitches be inserted into the VCC pin.
 This is done by shorting the resistive shunt R66.
 By default it connects to the SMA measure connector, but can be disconnected with the solder jumpers.

-**SMA Measure**
+#### SMA Measure

 The SMA measure connector allows power measurements to be taken across resistive shunt R66.
 By default it connects to the SMA glitch connector, but can be disconnected with the solder jumpers.

-**JP13**
+#### JP13

 JP13 provides a pinout with several extra pins from the XMEGA device.

 ---

 ### Solder Jumpers

-**SJ2**
+#### SJ2

 Selects the source of the input to the VCC filter - either the 20-pin 3.3V VCC (default), or the optional voltage regulator which derives the power from a USB-Micro connector.

-**SJ3**
+#### SJ3

 Connects the output of the VCC filter to the XMEGA VCC network.
 Soldered by default.

-**SJ4**
+#### SJ4

 Connects the SMA Measure header to the resistive shunt.
 Soldered by default.

-**SJ5**
+#### SJ5

 Connects the SMA Glitch header to the resistive shunt.
 Soldered by default.

-**SJ7**
+#### SJ7

 Connects the VCC of the XMEGA board to VREF on 20-pin header.
 Soldered by default.

 ---